lgomezt/Learning-by-Teaching/problems/Nimm.md

 **Milestone 2**
 2. **Repeat this process until there are zero stones left:**
   - Print how many stones are left.
     _Example:_ `There are 20 stones left`
-    - Ask the user how many stones to remove — using this code:
+  - Ask the user how many stones to remove using this code:
     ```python
-      int(input("Would you like to remove 1 or 2 stones? "))
+    int(input("Would you like to remove 1 or 2 stones?"))
     ```
   - Subtract that number of stones from the total.

-    - Add an empty `print()` between turns (to make the output easier to read).
+  **Important:**
+  - For now, don’t worry about whose turn it is.
+  - Don’t worry about making sure the user enters only 1 or 2 stones. any number is fine in this step.

 **Milestone 3**
 1. **End the game when there are no stones left.**
   _Print:_ `Game over`

-**Important:**
-- For now, don’t worry about whose turn it is.
-- Don’t worry about making sure the user enters only 1 or 2 stones — any number is fine in this step.

 ## Example output:
 ```